Collen-Roller/flydenity/README.md

   <img src="/images/Box.png" width="350" title="ARP">
 </p>

-# <div align="center">Aircraft Registration Prefix (ARP) Parser + Dataset<br /><br />
+# <div align="center">Flydenity<br /><br />

-This dataset contains a set of regular expressions generated from the International Telecommunications Union (ITU) International Call Sign prefexies.
+Flydenity is a callsign identification library to help match tail numbers or callsigns to origin nations.
+The library is a python wrapper on top of a curated dataset containing a set of regular expressions generated from the International Telecommunications Union (ITU) International Call Sign prefexies.
 The registration codes in this dataset are separated by country post The Paris Convention in 1929.
 The database also contains a description of each codeset with 2 and 3 letter ISO country codes following the ISO-3166 standard.

+## Running the library

 ## Stats
 In total, the dataset contains a total of 408 unique regular expressions to describe aircraft tail numbers across 217 unique countries.

 ## Using the Data
 Of course, everyone has a programming language of choice.
 Mine for this effort was Python.
 I've including a wrapper class classed "ARP" which you can use to parse through the expressions.

 ## Maritime
 Since the ITU International Call Sign prefexies are universal across Aircraft and Maritime Call Signs, we include functions within out API to parse Maritime Call Signs as well.

 ## Testing
 To evaluate how well the regular expressions work, we extracted unique tail numbers from a years worth of air traffic from FlightRadar24.com In total, we evaluated over 250k unique tail numbers against the regular expressions to minimize duplicate tags.
 In total, the parser was around 98% accurate in matching tail numbers to a specific country.
 Of course this could be improved, but that's why this library is open-source :)

 ## Registration Numbers
 All data was collected using open sources across the web, specifically using the links below.
 - https://en.wikipedia.org/wiki/Aircraft_registration
 - https://en.wikipedia.org/wiki/Call_sign
 - https://en.wikipedia.org/wiki/Airline_codes#ICAO_airline_designator